doc-han/xtensio/README.md

 ### 🚀 Creating a new Extension Project

-To create a new extension project using xtensio, you can use the `create` command below which will then ask for your project name and
+To create a new extension project using xtensio, you can use the `create` command below which will then ask for your project name.

 ```bash
 # npm